polyfills/polyfills/README.md

 [![Gittip][gittip-image]][gittip-url]

 A user-agent-based polyfill combinator.
-Create polyfill builds based on the client's browser and only send only what's needed.
+Create polyfill builds based on the client's browser and send only what's needed.

 - Parses user agent strings for `<family> <major>.<minor>.<version>` and creates polyfill bundles based on these variables.
 - Caches builds locally to a `cache/` folder.